ocaml/opam/doc/pages/Install.md

 ```

 Highlight and copy the text in the page that opens, and save this text
-into a new file opam_installer.sh on your system.
+into a new file named "opam_installer.sh" on your system.
 Make this file
 executable with a command such as

 ```